jhh/sf/docs/resources.md

 Python has powerful bindings to the open-source computer vision library OpenCV which makes especially well-suited for learning, experimentation and prototyping.

+Best of all, the [RobotPy](https://robotpy.github.io/about/) community is dedicated to developing python-related projects for the FIRST Robotics Competition.

 ### Installing Python

 - [Stryke Force Installation Guide](tools.md) : This provides instructions for installing Python with OpenCV.